 “The wind blew sheets of paper and plastic bags like an apocalyptic carnival devoid of any fun, any joy, or celebration.
 The noise had begun to make its presence known, but not like before.
 It was more muffled, farther away, certainly less threatening.”

-Christiania is described as a modern fairy tale that from my perspective paid homage to the classical sense if you embrace the symbolic as well as your very own imagination.
+Christiania is described as a modern fairy tale that from my perspective paid homage to the classical sense if you embrace the obvious symbolism as well as letting your own imagination take hold.
 Instead of your magical wonderland filled with talking animals, trolls and fairy godmothers the setting of Christiania takes place in present day Denmark during the onset of war which comes across as an apocalypse type environment for the residents that survived the initial attacks.
-Within the specified construct there is the ever-present quest filled with various episodes, dungeons, chases, and rescues which are a fixture in many fairy tales.
-A donor of advice and support after testing the intentions of the main character often takes the form of an animal, tree, or fairy which happens to take the shape of an old, homeless, and learned alcoholic.
-There was also the prevalence of hellfire and brimstone continually throughout the warzone which provided great imagery.
+Within the specified construct there is the ever-present quest filled with various characters, episodes, dungeons, chases, and rescues which are a fixture in many fairy tales.
+A donor of advice and support after testing the intentions of the main character often takes the form of an animal, tree, or fairy which happens in this story to take the shape of an old, homeless, and learned alcoholic.
+There was also the prevalence of hell fire and brimstone continually throughout the war zone which provided great imagery.
 Jesper also deals with vivid flashbacks, vertigo, and surreal moments that are common in fairy tales.
 The Swedish guards represent the monster theme that is commonplace in fairy tales.
-Jesper regard them as monsters due to their inhumane nature, torturous behaviour and their facial makeup that depicts them as otherworldly.
+Jesper regards them as monsters due to their inhumanities, torturous behaviour and their facial makeup that depicts them as otherworldly.

 “When he was captured in the channel, like a stupid trout, he had promised himself not to make any more silly moves.
 In order to do that, he had to grow that up, not only in attention and patience, but also in wickedness and cunning.”

-This story was horrifically detailed, very dark and incredibly tragic but given the subject matter it was enjoyable in the sense that it was incredibly humanizing.
-Being situated in an end-of-the-world setting, the readers, while they are sitting in their favourite “EZ” chair are subject to an event that seems possible, but hopefully never occurs.
+This story was detailed, very dark and tragic but given the subject matter it was enjoyable in the sense that it was humanizing.
+Being situated in an end-of-the-world setting, the readers, while they are sitting in their favourite chair are subject to an event that seems possible, but hopefully never occurs.
 What at once was observed as an alien event seventy-five-years ago is merely foreign in today’s world.
 The story is not over the top and is very realistic which allows the reader to put their feet firmly in the shoes of the main character and slowly walk, peek around corners, crawl through mud and run when needed like Jesper.
-I would recommend this short story to anyone that is interested in apocalyptic realism and who is not easily affected by gruesome details, child torture and other wartime devices of superiority.
+I would recommend this short story to anyone that is interested in apocalyptic realism and who is not easily affected by depravity, details, child torture and the utilization of other wartime devices.